 top of page

-The Exon Singers hold their annual festival in the historic market town of Tavistock, Devon, with recitals and services in the town’s beautiful 13th century parish church of St Eustachius, and in nearby Buckland Abbey.
+The Exon Singers hold their annual festival in the historic market town of Tavistock, Devon, between 30th July - 3rd August.

 Tavistock Parish Church